 What Is the Difference Between Conventional and Immediate Dentures?

 The most common dentures are made of acrylic and can be fabricated in two different ways:

 - Conventional denture - typical dentures are made after all teeth have been extracted and the tissues (gums) have healed.

 - Immediate denture - an immediate denture is fabricated and inserted immediately after the teeth have been extracted.
 The tissues are permitted to heal under the denture.

 An upper denture is acrylic, is usually flesh colored, and covers the palate, otherwise known as the roof of your mouth.
-A lower denture is horseshoe shaped, so that it leaves comfortable room for your tongue.
-Denture teeth are either made of plastic, porcelain or a combination of both.
+A lower denture is horseshoe-shaped so that it leaves a comfortable room for your tongue.
+Denture teeth are either made of plastic, porcelain, or a combination of both.
 Dentures can be fabricated to fit over endodontically treated teeth and a complete denture can be attached to dental implants to allow for a more secure fit of the appliance.